jenspfahl/anotherpass-webext/README.md

 ### Post-Quantum consideration

 Consider RSA will be broken through Quantum Computing.
-If so, all encrypted data with the involved RSA keys are revealed.
+If so, all encrypted data, even old recorded data, with the involved RSA keys are revealed.

 Mitigations:

+  * Also the `BK`  is required to decrypt the Transport Keys (`TKn`)
-  * The `BK` is shared during the linking phase through a confirmed and secure channel (encrypted by `SK`).
-As long as `SK` is not leaked, the `BK` should be safe to decrypt the `TKn`.
+  * The `BK` is shared during the linking phase through a confirmed and secure channel (encrypted by `SK`, which only lived for a short time in memory).
+As long as `SK` was not leaked, the `BK` should be safe to decrypt the `TKn`.

+ ### Conclusion

+ As long as only one aspect is ever leaked, at least the critical communication back to the extension, which contains the passwords, can still be considered as secure.
+This also applies to recorded communications.